csem/NeurIO/README.md

 </div>

 # Welcome to NeurIO!
-[NeurIO](https://www.neurio.org/) is an end-to-end open source Python library for benchmarking embedded machine learning.
-It a comprehensive and flexible tool for deploying neural networks on embedded devices, that lets researchers push the state-of-the-art in low-power ML and developers easily build and deploy ML-powered applications for IoT.
+[NeurIO](https://www.neurio.org/) is anopen source Python library for deploying deep neural networks on embedded (edge) devices.
+It a comprehensive and flexible tool for deploying neural networks on embedded (edge) devices, that lets researchers push the state-of-the-art in low-power machine learning and developers easily build and test neural networks for IoT.

 NeurIO was originally developed by researchers and engineers working in the ANDANTE European Project, with the goal of democratizing AI accelerators for edge devices.